Agriculture

 • Poor extension network to disseminate the existing culture technologies and advances.

-Bhubaneshwar-based CIFA has been playing a pivotal role in disseminating the freshwater pearl culture technology to farmers and entrepreneurs who are willing to carry out freshwater pearl culture.
+Bhubaneshwar-based CIFA has been playing a pivotal role in disseminating freshwater pearl culture technology to farmers and entrepreneurs who are willing to carry out freshwater pearl culture.

 1. How are pearls farmed?

-Pearls are farmed either naturally or are cultured.
+Pearls are farmed either naturally or cultured.

 Indian government under Pradhan Mantri Matsya Sampada Yojana provides subsidies and training to those who want to start pearl farming.